 There are a ton options for places to stay in Palomino.
 There are hostels around the main strip in town, by the beach, and even some eco-hotels in the surrounding vicinity.
 You can opt for the budget options of a hammock or tent up to nice private rooms.
 Prices will vary depending on the accommodations and facilities.
 Your best bet is probably to scout around once you get there.

-There’s quite a number of places to eat and drink along the main strip in town in Palomino.
+There’s quite a number of places to eat in Palomino along the main strip in town.
 When we arrived in the afternoon we had a good pizza (super thin crust like Susana loves) at La Frontera.
 We had great burgers at Juntos Bar and Restaurant that night as well.

 The second day we had lunch at Su´a Restaurant.
-There was a bit of a wait, but it was clearly because they make all their food super fresh.
-I had a bomb chicken sandwich, and everyone else had great shrimp (they have a make your own plate where you choose your protein and what kind of sauce you want it in.
-The curry, garlic and butter, and coconut, orange and ginger, sauces were all delicious on shrimp).
+We had to wait a bit for our food, but it was clearly because they make all their food super fresh.
+I had a bomb chicken sandwich, and everyone else had great shrimp.
+They have a make your own plate where you choose your protein and what kind of sauce you want.
+The curry, garlic and butter, and coconut, orange and ginger, sauces were all delicious on the shrimp.
 They also had a great limonada de coco and limonada cerezada.

 For dinner the second night, we tried Turcolandia Pizzeria.
 Honestly, it was some of the best pizza I’ve had in Colombia.
 Thin crust, but with an actual rolled up end crust and loaded with toppings, it was great.
 There was an arabic restaurant boasting shawarma and falafel as well.
 If we had eaten another meal, I would have wanted to try it as it looked really good and I’m a big fan of both falafel and shawarma.

-For the most part the food and drink was relatively reasonably priced and getting pizza, burgers, or falafel is again a good reason to visit Palomino as a respite during your travels on Colombia’s northern Caribbean Coast.
+For the most part the food in Palomino was relatively reasonably priced.
+Getting pizza, burgers, or falafel is another good reason to visit Palomino if you’re looking for a break from more traditional Colombian fare during your travels on Colombia’s Caribbean coast.